buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Forgery (INT)**: With this skill, you know how to forge and recognize as false art objects, maps, signatures...
 Variable cost.

 **Handle Animals (WIS)**: With this skill, it is possible to train and tame animals.
-1 minute every 5 of DC.
-With 6 points the time is 1 minute every 10 of DC, with 12 it is 1 minute every 15 DC.
+1 minute for every 5 points of DC.
+With 6 points the time is 1 minute for every 10 points of DC, with 12 it is 1 minute for every 15 points of DC.

 **Herbalism (INT)**: With this skill, you have knowledge of how to recognize and prepare natural potions and poisons.
 The score applies to attempts to brew potions.
-Recognize natural Potions 1 Action every 10 of DC.
-With 6 points the time is 1 Action every 15 of DC, with 12 points it is 1 Action every 20 DC.
+Recognize natural Potions 1 Action for every 10 points of DC.
+With 6 points the time is 1 Action for every 15 points of DC, with 12 points it is 1 Action for every 20 points of DC.

 **Intimidate (STR)**: Intimidate is based on the physical approach to convince the interested party.
 1 Action.